Understanding Dry Weight Mushroom Yields

 Remember, this can vary slightly between species, but it provides a good general guideline.
 In particular, more “woody” consistency mushrooms like Reishi will have a lower wet weight, while still yielding a similar yield of dry mushrooms as other species.

 By focusing on dry weight yields, we at Ryza aim to provide you with the most accurate and useful information about your RyzaPod's production capacity.
-This approach allows you to make informed decisions about your cultivation projects, regardless of which mushroom species you choose to grow.
+This approach helps reduce the confusion that can occur when discussing wet yields, which can vary greatly depending on species.

 Happy growing, and enjoy your consistent harvests with RyzaPods!